Culturally humble integrative primary care.

 Work Environment

-If interested please send your resume, cover letter, and three professional references to: info@casadesaludnm.org, with the subject line “Casa de Salud Nonprofit Accountant -- [your name].”
-Please note that only candidates under consideration will be contacted to schedule interviews.
+If interested please send your resume, cover letter and three professional references to: info@casadesaludnm.org, with the subject line “Clinic Flow Coordinator -- [your name].”
+Applications will be received and interviews conducted on a rolling basis until the position is filled.